The power of your daily standup questions

 Published on

-Your daily standup (or daily scrum) is an important part of starting the work day off on the right foot.
-In these brief meetings, you have the opportunity to ask team members questions to check in with each other — which can help the team keep on top of their goals. 🎯
+Daily standup meetings (or daily scrum meetings) can be an important key to starting the workday off on the right foot.
+In these quick meetings, you have the opportunity to ask team members questions to check in with each other — which can help the team keep on top of their goals.

 The 3 basic standup questions